msf-ocba/meningitis-app/README.md

 Then, the app iterates through this event list checking each event and deciding between:

-- Do nothing
+- Doing nothing
 - CreateOrigin event
 - DeleteOrigin event
 - UpdateOrigin event

 In every case, the First Visit event related with each TEI will be updated by the UpdateFirstVisit component.
 It is designed this way to be sure the data elements related with every First Visit event have the correct values according with the HAO attribute of each TEI.
-So, no matter how many times the HAO attribute is edited and changed, that the origin control data element will be always up to date once Meningitis App is executed.
+So, no matter how many times the HAO attribute is edited and changed that the origin control data element will be always up to date once Meningitis App is executed.

-Further description of every app's components are added as inline comments at the beginning of each file \*.js in ./components folder.
+Further description of every app's components are included as inline comments at the beginning of each file \*.js in components folder.

 ## Build and bundle